 Every worker in Colorado, and throughout the United States, deserves to paid for the work that he/she conducted.
 When workers are required (or voluntarily) to work overtime, they also deserve the necessary overtime pay.
-Unfortunately, there have been many cases right here in Denver where employers didn’t pay their employees’ the correct wages as well as overtime wages.
+Unfortunately, there have been many cases right here in Denver where employers didn’t pay their employees’ the correct wages as well as overtime wages, resulting in unpaid overtime.

 In Colorado, state and federal laws determine how much (and when) an employee must be paid.
 However, if your employer hasn’t paid the correct wages or overtime wages, you need to contact the leading Denver unpaid wages attorney as soon as possible.
 At the Civil Rights Litigation Group, we’re experienced employee rights and trial attorneys, and we boast the know-how and litigation strategies to fight against workplace injustices.
 Don’t ignore unpaid overtime, and call attorney Raymond K. Bryant at (720) 515-6165.